gatsbyjs/gatsby/docs/blog/2017-09-13-why-is-gatsby-so-fast/index.md

 have a site that you know is too slow.
 How to do you go about improving things?

 Our first task is to understand how to measure website performance.
-Only then can we make changes that we're confident are improving things.
+Only then we can make changes that we're confident are improving things.

 Let's discuss two key website performance metrics that summarize the most important parts of website performance.
-How quickly is your website visible (Speed Index) and how quickly is your site usable (Time to Interactive—TTI).
+How quickly is your website visible (Speed Index) and how quickly is your site usable (Time to Interactive—TTI)?

 ![reactnext-gatsby-performance.015](reactnext-gatsby-performance.015.png)